deployEMDS/technical-documentation/tests/data_product_publication/publication/publication_on_emds_catalogue/test_2_2_3_1a/result_protoemds_final_stack.md

 **Functional Suitability Quality Metric:** 4

-The score is 4 because this run covered the complete publication path required by the test: creating the product resources and confirming that the resulting product was visible in the consumer catalogue.
-It does not imply that the separate de-publication, UI, or federation tests have passed.
+The standard Management API covered the complete publication path without custom changes.
+The catalogue response confirmed that the consumer could see the new product, so this test meets the Full Coverage criterion.

 #### Notes